stepstone-tech/hnswlib-jna/README.md

 # __Hnswlib with JNA (Java Native Access)__

-This project contains a [JNA](https://github.com/java-native-access/jna) (Java Native Access) implementation built on top of the native [Hnswlib](https://github.com/nmslib/hnswlib) (fast approximate nearest neighbor search) and based on its python bindings.
-It includes some modifications and simplifications with the purpose of providing Hnswlib features with native like performance to applications written in Java.
-Differently from the python implementation, the multi-thread support is not included in the bindings itself but it can be easily implemented on the Java side.
+This project contains a [JNA](https://github.com/java-native-access/jna) (Java Native Access) implementation built on top of the native [Hnswlib](https://github.com/nmslib/hnswlib) (Hierarchical Navigable Small World Graph) which offers a fast approximate nearest neighbor search.
+It includes some modifications and simplifications in order to provide Hnswlib features with native like performance to applications written in Java.
+Differently from the original Python implementation, the multi-thread support is not included in the bindings itself but it can be easily implemented on the Java side.

 &nbsp;
 ## __Compiling the Dynamic Library__